IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/README.md

 * Choose the deployment space you setup previously by clicking on the name of the space.

-* In your space overview, find the model name that you want to create a deployment for just built in the notebook and click the 3 dots under `Actions`, and choose `Deploy`:
+* In your space overview, find the model name for the model you previously built and now want to create a deployment against, then click the 3 dots under `Actions`, and choose `Deploy`:

 > Note: There may be more than one model listed in them 'Models' section.
 This can happen if you have run the Jupyter notebook more than once or if you have run through both the Jupyter notebook and AutoAI modules to create models.
 Although you could select any of the models you see listed in the page, the recommendation is to start with whicever model is available that is using a `spark-mllib_2.3` runtime.